yai3kor/DAM4SAM/README.md

 ### A quick demo

 A demo script `run_bbox_example.py` is provided to quickly run the tracker on a given directory containing a sequence of frames.
-The script first asks user to draw an initi bounding box, which is used to automatically estimate a segmentation mask on an init frame.
+The script first asks user to draw an init bounding box, which is used to automatically estimate a segmentation mask on an init frame.
 The script is run using the following command:
 ```bash
 CUDA_VISIBLE_DEVICES=0 python run_bbox_example.py --dir <frames-dir> --ext <frame-ext> --output_dir <output-dir>
 ```
-`<frames-dir>` is a path to the directory containing sequence frames, `<frame-ext>` is a frame extension e.g., jpg, png, etc. (this is an optional argument, default: jpg), `<output-dir>` is a path to the output directory, where predicted segmentation masks for all frames will be saved.
+`<frames-dir>` is a path to the directory containing a sequence of frames, `<frame-ext>` is a frame extension e.g., jpg, png, etc. (this is an optional argument, default: jpg), `<output-dir>` is a path to the output directory, where predicted segmentation masks for all frames will be saved.
 The `--output_dir` is an optional argument, if not given, the script will just visualize the results.

 ### DiDi dataset